 Other silk pillowcases we tested

-Another well-reviewed brand of silk pillowcases is Cuddledown.
 Made of 100% silk charmeuse and finished with piped hems and French seams, Cuddledown’s cases look minimalist chic, feel divine and fit our pillows perfectly.
 They offered several restful nights of sleep, and didn’t seem to dry out our hair and face.
-They’re as easy as all the others to hand wash and dry, or throw in the machine, though with this silk material, they would look nice if steamed after drying.
 They didn’t rank as high as some of our winners only because we didn’t love them quite as much to the touch, but they were more than satisfying.
-They’re sold in two sizes and nine colors.

-Blissford’s satin pillowcase, made from 100% polyester, is less luxurious than the 100% silk cases we tried, but a solid option nonetheless.
-It feels synthetic compared to many of the silk brands, and it’s a distinction we felt against our face during sleep (and one that kept them from being ranked as our best bargain option).
-However, we did still achieve several good nights of sleep on this case, and our hair and skin did feel unbothered afterward, too.
+Blissford’s satin pillowcase, made from 100% polyester, is less luxurious than the 100% silk cases we tried.
+It feels synthetic compared to many of the silk brands, and we felt the difference against our face during sleep.
 Blissford cases fit our pillow perfectly, and look nice, with a zippable flap closure.
 These were a breeze to hand wash and line dry, and they’re machine washable as well.
 Perhaps because they’re satin and not silk, they stand up to being wrung out by hand better than silk, and hardly wrinkled at all once air-dried.

-Another satin option that feels less luxurious than the silk ones but nonetheless quite suitable for a good night of sleep are Bedsure’s pillowcases.
-A good second bargain option, Bedsure’s cases come in a package of two for less than Blissford’s one.
-These cases are a much looser and drapier fit than some we tested, and they also have an envelope closure at the end for a neatly-made pillow.
-Like Blissford’s satin, these are easy to hand-wash and line dry, and are machine washable, and because they’re 100% polyester, emerge from wringing and line drying with few wrinkles.
-They come in a whopping 24 colors and in four sizes, all 20 inches wide, with increasing inches in length, from 26 to 40.
-On their Amazon page, Bedsure looks a bit cheesy and lower quality, but in person, the packaging is attractive and the product is quite decent, especially for the price.
+Bedsure is another decently-made 100% polyester satin option that we dismissed because they felt far less luxurious than the silk pillowcases we tried.
+Bedsure’s cases come in a package of two for less than Blissford’s one.
+They are looser and drapier than some we tested, but they also have an envelope closure at the end for a neatly-made pillow.
+On their Amazon page, Bedsure looks cheesy and lower quality, but in person, the packaging is attractive and the product is quite decent, especially for the price.

 Read more from CNN Underscored’s hands-on testing: